 Audio/Visual Services -- The Ninth Judicial Circuit's Audio Visual (A/V) Department is recognized as a world leader in courthouse and courtroom technology.
-The A/V Department provides comprehensive support for the Orange and Osceola County Courthouses, the Thomas S. Kirk Juvenile Justice Center, the 3 branch courthouses and the 3 courtrooms located at the Orange County Jail.
-A/V staff have designed and installed cutting-edge technology, which centralizes service delivery and support.
+The A/V Department provides comprehensive support for the Orange and Osceola County Courthouses, the Thomas SERVICESS.
+Kirk Juvenile Justice Center, the 3 branch courthouses and the 3 courtrooms located at the

+Orange County Jail.
+A/V staff have designed and installed cuttingedge technology, which centralizes service delivery and support.
 From a single location or from any computer on the network, A/V staff facilitates and supports video arraignments and initial appearances, video conferencing, digital court reporting, centralized interpreting, media production, evidence presentation systems, and Internet broadcasting.
-In addition to covering more than 70 court venues, A/V staff also maintains and supports the Roger A. Barker Courtroom, one of the most technologically advanced courtrooms in the world.
+In addition to covering more than 70 court venues, A/V staff also maintains and supports the Roger A. Barker Memorial Courtroom, one of the most technologically advanced courtrooms in the world.
 An audio/video pedestal is located at both the courthouse and jail facilities to accommodate the media for courtroom, initial appearance, and arraignment proceedings.
 An engineer is available at all times to assist with signal connection and troubleshooting.
-A request form for remote video testimony, as well as a listing of all A/V services, can be found at www.NinthCircuit.org.
+A request form for remote video testimony, as well as a listing of all A/V services, can be found at www.NinthCircuit. org.
 For assistance, in Orange County call 407-836-0522 and in Osceola County call 407-742-2530.

-Child Support Hearing Officers -- Child Support Hearing Officers assist judges by handling cases assigned to the domestic relations division, thereby reducing each judge's heavy caseload.
+Child Support Hearing Officers -- Child Support Hearing Officers assist judges by handling cases assigned Child Support Hearing C to the domestic relations division, thereby reducing each respective judge's heavy caseload.
 The hearing officers are responsible for hearing and resolving all Department of Revenue related child support cases.
-These cases are filed by the Department of Revenue and include voluntary paternity actions, establishment of support, public assistance reimbursement, medical/health insurance obligations, and the enforcement and modification of existing support orders.
-The hearing officers also hear and resolve establishment, enforcement, and modification of outof-state support requests U II U II (UIFSA actions).
+These cases are filed by the Department of

+Revenue and include voluntary paternity actions, establishment of support, public assistance reimbursement, medical/health insurance obligations, and the enforcement and modification of existing support orders.
+The hearing officers also hear and resolve establishment, enforcement, and modification of out-of-state support requests (UIFSA actions).
 With a successful hearing officer program, the citizens of the State of Florida are assured that state tax dollars and assets are used effectively and efficiently.
-To ensure that parents provide for the support and well-being of their minor children, please call 407-836-2287 in Orange County and call 407-742-2460 in Osceola County.
+To ensure that parents provide for the support and well-being of their minor children, please call 407-836-2287.

-Children's Visitation Center (Osceola) -- The center opened in Osceola County in February of 1999, thanks to a collaborative effort between local government, the school system, law enforcement, and the courts.
-It is a court-operated, visitation-monitored exchange center where children affected by domestic violence injunctions, divorce, paternity, criminal, and dependency cases can spend time with their non-custodial parent in a pleasant and safe atmosphere.
-The center also provides monitored exchanges and day-visit services, allowing parents child visitation through safe exchanges.
-Since the program began, 1,258 families, including 2,147 children, have been served.
+safe atmosphere.
+The center also provides monitored exchanges and day-visit services, allowing parents to visit their children through safe exchanges.
+Since the program began, 1,339 families, including 2,254 children, have been served.
 Participation in this program requires a court order.
 For information, call 407-742-2467.

-Civil Traffic Infractions Hearing Officer Program -- The purpose of the Civil Traffic Infractions Hearing Officer Program is to divert less serious civil traffic infractions away from the more formal traffic court.
+Civil Traffic Infractions Hearing Officer Program

+The purpose of the Civil Traffic Infractions Hearing Officer Program is to divert less serious civil traffic infractions away from the more formal traffic court.
 The traffic hearing officers are members of The Florida Bar and are subject to The Florida Bar Code of Professional Responsibility and to relevant portions of the Code of Judicial Conduct.
 They have the power to accept pleas from defendants, hear and rule upon motions, decide whether a defendant has committed a civil traffic infraction, and adjudicate or withhold adjudication in the same manner as a county court judge.
 They cannot, however, conduct contempt proceedings, hear any case involving an accident with injuries, or suspend a defendant's driver's license.
 The Civil Traffic Infractions Hearing Officer Program is an essential part of the court system.
 In Orange County, please call 407-836-2334.
 In Osceola County, please call 407-742-2400.